AlekseyANel/HomeWork-20/README.md

-# HomeWork-20+ # HomeWork-24 в этом же проекте.
+# HomeWork-20 is not full.
-Раннер testng.xml
+Look at # HomeWork-24